bsirmacek/SchoolofAI2021/README.md

 # SchoolofAI2021
-School of AI The Netherlands montly lectures
+School of AI The Netherlands monthly lectures

 # The new website and all upcoming lecture announcements:
 https://sites.google.com/view/schoolofai2021/home